llm-jp/ccaudio/README.md

 | Male speech, man speaking | 5.8 % |
 | Others | 13.0 % |

+## License Notice

+This repository is licensed under the Apache License 2.0, but this license applies only to the tools and code in this repository, not to the data downloaded using these tools.
+The downloaded data remains under the original licenses of their respective sources.
+Please be sure to check and comply with the licensing terms and conditions of each data source before using the downloaded data.

 ## Requirements

 - [uv](https://github.com/astral-sh/uv) (Python package manager)